liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 to be supported in the future.

-**RSS:** opens a new page where you can subscribe to an RSS feed using Live Bookmarks, Google, or Yahoo.
+**RSS:** opens a new page where you can subscribe to an RSS feed using Live Bookmarks, Yahoo, or a chosen application from your machine.

 **Subscribe:** allows you to subscribe to a wiki node, and any time a page is added or updated Liferay will send you an email informing you what happened.

+**Move to the Recycle Bin:** moves the wiki node to the recycle bin.

-**Delete:** deletes the wiki node.
+**View Removed Attachments:** displays attachments that have been removed from the wiki node.

-To go back to your wiki, click on its name in the list of wikis.
-Note that there is also a wrench icon leading to a configuration menu on this portlet in the Control Panel.
-This contains several other options which you may have seen on other portlets.
+To go back to your wiki, navigate back to the Wiki portlet you added to your page.
+Then click the *Options &rarr; Configuration* button, which contains several other options which you may have seen on other portlets.

-The *Email From*, *Page Added Email*, and *Page Updated Email* tabs are similar to the ones for notification email settings for other portlets, allowing you to customize who wiki emails come from and the format and text of the email that is sent when a page is added or updated.

 The *Display Settings* tab gives you several options for how the wiki should be displayed. *Enable Related Assets*, *Enable Page Ratings*, *Enable Comments*, and *Enable Comment Ratings* are similar to the same options in other portlets.
 They give you the ability to set how you want users to interact with wiki
 documents: a little, a lot, or not at all.
+The *Display Template* drop-down option lets you choose the application display template for your portlet.
 Below this, you can set which wikis are visible in the Wiki portlet by default and which are hidden.
 You might host two wikis on a given site, exposing one to the public and keeping the other private for site members.

+The *Email From*, *Page Added Email*, and *Page Updated Email* tabs are similar to the ones for notification email settings for other portlets, allowing you to customize who wiki emails come from and the format and text of the email that is sent when a page is added or updated.

 Finally, the Wiki portlet also supports RSS feeds as the other collaboration portlets do, and you can configure its options in the *RSS* tab.